hoffmangroup/newmap/docs/source/commands.rst

   largest minimum unique lengths are likely to be much smaller the maximum search length from your specified range.
 - `kmer-batch-size`: The maximum number of sequence positions to search for at a time per sequence ID.
-Useful for controlling memory requirements.
+Useful for conetrolling memory requirements.
 Default is 10000000.
 - `num-threads`: The number of threads to use for counting on the index.
   Default is 1.